Piri Weepu hangs up the boots

 Weepu made his debut for the All Blacks as a 21-year-old against Wales in 2004 and went onto play 71-Tests before making his final appearance against France in 2013.

 A highly skilled operator, Weepu had the ability to play either halfback or first five-eighth.
-His slick distribution skills were complemented by an astute kicking game and calmness under pressure.
+His slick distribution skills were complimented by an astute kicking game and calmness under pressure.

 Weepu reached cult-like status during the 2011 Rugby World Cup with a couple of standout performances.
 Due to Dan Carter’s injury, Weepu stepped into the goal-kickers role and landed seven penalty goals in the quarterfinal against Argentina and four in the semifinal against Australia.

 He ended his career with 103 Test points, made up of seven tries, 10 conversions and 16 penalties.